deanebarker/Denina-Sharp/README.md

 There are two programming "levels" to this library.

-* There's the C# level, which instatiates the pipeline, passes data to it, and does something with the result.
-This tends to be fairly static -- it will be implemented once in a way to make it available for editors (those using a CMS, for example -- this was the original intent; see "History and Context" at the end of this document).
+* There's the C# level, which instantiates the pipeline, passes data to it, and does something with the result.
+This tends to be fairly static -- it will be implemented once, in a way to make it available for editors (those using a CMS, for example -- this was the original intent; see "History and Context" at the end of this document).
 * Then there's the filter configuration level, which involves setting up the filters and telling them what to do.
 This level requires (1) knowing the format for calling filters and passing arguments; and (2) knowing what filters are available, what information they need, and what results they will return.

 The first level is intended for C# developers.
 The second level is intended for non-developers -- primarily content editors that need to obtain and modify text-based content for publication, without the assistance of a developer.